centreon/centreon-documentation/versioned_docs/version-23.04/health/centreon-agent.md

     If you receive a different answer or no answer, your machine cannot reach our endpoint, likely due to your network rules (firewall, proxy, etc.).

-    >If a proxy access is configured on the host machine, you need to copy the address and port of the proxy to the Agent’s configuration file (see section [Network](#network)).
+    > If a proxy access is configured on the host machine, you need to copy the address and port of the proxy to Helios’s configuration file (see section [Network](#network)).

 - If a host machine does not have direct access to the outside, two options that complement each other are provided: [proxy configuration](#proxy-configuration) and [gateway configuration](#gateway-configuration).